ombharatiya/ombharatiya/README.md

 # ❤ to Build - Software Engineer & Enthusiast!

-Hi, I'm Om — a **software engineer** at **HashedIn** building some real stuff through code & beer.
+Hi, I'm Om — a **software engineer** building some real stuff through code & beer.
 My working principle is learning by doing.
 Always up for a discussion on  softwares, business, entrepreneurship, philosophy & socialpreneurship. ✌💖

 <!-- section - intro -->